AdobeDocs/dynamic-media-classic.en/help/quick-start-spin-sets.md

 ---
 # Quick Start: Spin Sets{#quick-start-spin-sets}

 A Spin Set simulates the real-world act of turning an object to examine it.
 Spin Sets make it possible to view items from any angle, gaining the key visual details from any angle.
 A Spin Set simulates a 360° viewing experience.
 Adobe Dynamic Media Classic offers one-dimensional Spin Sets in which viewers can rotate an item, and two-dimensional Spin Sets in which viewers can rotate and flip the item.
-Moreover, users can "free-form" zoom and pan any of the views with a few simple mouse-clicks.
+Moreover, users can "free-form" zoom and pan any of the views with a few simple mouse clicks.
 In this way, users can examine an item more closely from a particular viewpoint.

 ![Images for a spin set.](/help/assets/spin_set.png)